 NOTE: In order to introduce mammalian cells inside ‘eggcups’, PDMS surface needs to be functionalized with adhesion proteins of the extracellular matrix.
 This example uses fibronectin but other proteins of interest, such as collagen, could be used.

-2.1 Hydrophylize the ‘eggcups’ in the oxygen plasma cleaner for 30 s.
+2.1 Hydrophilize the ‘eggcups’ in the oxygen plasma cleaner for 30 s.

 NOTE: Optimize the parameters if needed.